 I was able to quickly pick up immigration laws and procedures and was excitingly able to complete full applications and submit them on my own.
 This experience also honed my attention to detail, which is crucial while filling in dates and all sorts of numbers throughout the workday.

 Cerebra Pro Bono Research Programme

-The Cerebra Pro Bono Research Programme is an opportunity for School of Law students (and, in some cases, students outside of the School), to be involved in research which helps to benefit the lives of disabled children and their families.
-It is open to students in their first year and above.
+The Cerebra Pro Bono Research Programme is an opportunity for students to be involved in research which helps to benefit the lives of disabled children and their families.